-General Electric (GE) Renewable Energy, are supplying the turbines for the site, said “road works, civil works and foundation works are currently ongoing”.
+General Electric (GE) Renewable Energy who are supplying the turbines for the site said “road works, civil works and foundation works are currently ongoing”.

 The turbines components should arrive

-in Dhofar in September with the installation of the 13 turbines will start the following month.
+in Dhofar in September.
+The installation of the 13 turbines will start the following month.
 The project will eventually meet the electricity demand of 16,000 homes in Thumrayt, west of Harweel.
 When fully completed the wind project will have a total area of 200,000 square metres and could meet 50 per cent of electricity requirements in Dhofar region during the winter period, said an earlier report.